VSCodeVim/Vim/ROADMAP.md

 :warning:   | :1234:  Y		| yank N lines into a register
 :white_check_mark:   | :1234:  p		| put a register after the cursor position (N times)
 :white_check_mark:   | :1234:  P		| put a register before the cursor position (N times)
-   | :1234:  ]p		| like p, but adjust indent to current line
+:white_check_mark:   | :1234:  ]p		| like p, but adjust indent to current line
-   | :1234:  [p		| like P, but adjust indent to current line
+:white_check_mark:   | :1234:  [p		| like P, but adjust indent to current line
-   | :1234:  gp		| like p, but leave cursor after the new text
+:white_check_mark:   | :1234:  gp		| like p, but leave cursor after the new text
-   | :1234:  gP		| like P, but leave cursor after the new text
+:white_check_mark:   | :1234:  gP		| like P, but leave cursor after the new text

 ## Changing text